An update from Quaker Social Action on work related to homelessness.

 In December 2020 Quaker Homeless Action (QHA) became part of Quaker Social Action (QSA) through a planned merger.
 QSA is privileged to take on responsibility for advancing QHA’s mission to offer fellowship, practical assistance to and a voice for homeless and marginalised people in Britain.

 Prior to the merger, QHA ran two main projects, both in London: a mobile library for people affected by homelessness, and Quaker Open Christmas – a winter shelter which was last run in 2019.
-QSA will soon be launching Turn a Corner, a project based on the mobile library, and we are currently advertising for volunteer van drivers and mobile library volunteers.
+QSA launched Turn a Corner, a project based on the mobile library, in summer 2020 and we are currently advertising for volunteer van drivers and mobile library volunteers.